-- Planned savings will not be achieved or will be realised later than expected. - Organisation capacity restricted following the pandemic and significant growth in vacancies. - COVID continues to have significant impact on the council's finances as well as residents and businesses. - Additional pressure on the cost of providing social care from the National Living Wage & Social Care Levy. - Uncertainty regarding the costs associated with the proposed Adult social care reforms. - The 2022/23 Local Government Pay award exceeding base budget assumptions. - Sufficiency of capital receipts to fund capital expenditure and future commitments. - Rising construction costs and materials shortages. - City Region Deal and the funding of parts of the capital programme are based on future income projections. - Continuation of grant funding to fund core services. - Ongoing shortfall between cost of providing new school places and the funding available.
+- Planned savings will not be achieved or will be realised later than expected. - Organisation capacity restricted following the pandemic and significant growth in vacancies. - Cost of Living crisis and rise in inflation impacting on the council's finances as well as residents and businesses. - The 2023/24 Local Government Pay award exceeding base budget assumptions. - Sufficiency of capital receipts to fund capital expenditure and future commitments. - Rising construction costs and materials shortages. - City Region Deal and the funding of parts of the capital programme are based on future income projections. - Continuation of grant funding to fund core services. - Ongoing shortfall between cost of providing new school places and the funding available.